Chrysthy/node-kart-simulator/README.md

             </td>
             <td>
                 <b>Objetivo:</b>
                 <p>Mario Kart is a series of racing games developed and published by Nintendo.
-Our challenge is to create the game logic to simulate Mario Kart-style races, taking into account the rules and mechanics listed below.</p>
+Our challenge is to create the game logic to simulate Mario Kart-style races, with rules and mechanics listed below.</p>
             </td>
         </tr>
     </table>